natsu-anon/binary-baking-survey/README.md

 - [Linux(x86_64)]()
 - [Linux(aarch64)]()

+You should be able to drag it to any folder & run it.
+Why is it 3MB?
+I baked a 2.7 MB binary data structure into the program (see [src/godot_api.gen](link)).

 ## Desired Output

 It should look something like this.
 If it closes too quickly run it in the terminal.